bednarzk/power-outages-analysis/README.md

 - CAUSE.CATEGORY, categories of all the events causing the major power outages
 - CAUSE.CATEGORY.DETAIL, a detailed description of the event categories causing the major power outages
 - POSTAL.CODE, the postal code of the U.S. state where the outage occurred
-- OUTAGE.DURATION, the duration of the outage event (in mintues)
+- OUTAGE.DURATION, the duration of the outage event (in minutes)
 - CLIMATE.CATEGORY, the climate episodes corresponding to the years ('Warm', 'Cold', or 'Normal' episodes)
 - YEAR, the year when the outage event occurred
 - NERC.REGION, the North American Electric Reliability Corporation (NERC) regions involved in the outage event